sapegin/mrm/docs/Making_tasks.md

     default: 'eslint:recommended'
   }
 };

 // Description to show in the task list module.exports.description = 'Adds ESLint';
 ```

-Have a look at [mrm-core docs](https://github.com/sapegin/mrm/tree/master/packages/mrm-core#api) for more utility helpers, and [the default tasks](../Readme.md#tasks) for reference.
+Have a look at [mrm-core docs](https://github.com/sapegin/mrm/tree/master/packages/mrm-core#api) for more utility helpers, and [the default tasks](../Readme.md#tasks) for examples.

-### Configuration prompts
+## Configuration prompts

+Configuration prompts allows you to configure tasks, by specifying options in the config file, via command line parameters, or via an interactive prompt questions.

-The example above shows a basic configuration prompt:
+Here’s a basic configuration prompt:

 ```js
 module.exports.parameters = {